I’m not a city slicker at all.

 Nobody ever asked for ransom money, and his body was never found.
 Some theories suggest he left on a secret mission involving the Vietnam war or was eliminated by business rivals.

-Today, his house is a unique stop on your Bangkok itinerary and one of the best things to do in Bangkok.
+Today, his house is a unique attraction and one of the best things to do in Bangkok in 3 days.
 Your ticket price includes a guided tour of the building, a brief history of Jim, the silk industry and Thai design.

 Address: 1 Khwaeng Wang Mai